-Special Projects
+CHEM 097 Special Projects

-Prerequisite: CHEM 002 with a grade of "C" or better.
+Prerequisite: CHEM 002 with a grade of C or better.
 An independent laboratory project designed to increase a student's laboratory and reporting skills.
 Completion of chemical analyses and a written report are required.
-May be repeated to a maximum of 6 units, including initial enrollment.
 Three to nine hours weekly by arrangement.